Coping with Borderline Personality Disorder (BPD)

 BPD Co would love to know your top self-soothing tips to add to list below, including any South Australian-produced resources.
 If you would like to share your favourite soothing techniques, email Health.BPDservice@sa.gov.au.

-There are a number of apps and websites listed below which people have found useful.
+There are a number of apps listed below which people have found useful.
 You may wish to consult with Beacon, a portal to online applications for mental and physical disorders.
 Beacon has a panel of health experts who categorise, review and rate websites and mobile applications.

 Smiling Mind - This free guided meditation app will help put a smile on your mind, anytime, anywhere and every day.